Jefferson Griffin: North Carolina Supreme Court election

-On April 11, 2025, the North Carolina Supreme Court ruled that the approximately 60,000 voters missing registration information will not have their votes subject to being thrown out and would not need to go through a verification process.
+On April 11, 2025, the North Carolina Supreme Court ruled that the approximately 60,000 voters missing registration information would not be required to validate their votes.
 However the NC Supreme Court granted a partial win to Griffin’s ongoing challenge of approximately 5,000 voters of overseas and military NC voters.
 These voters would have to undergo a “cure” process within 30 days whereby they present photo ID to the NCBOE.
 The affected ballots were primarily overseas and military voters.
 An additional couple hundred included in this challenge are so-called Never-Residents, children of NC residents who live outside the US.
 Only overseas voters registered in 4 counties have had their votes challenged in Griffin’s lawsuit: Durham, Guilford, Buncombe, and Forsyth, with all 4 leaning heavily Democratic.
 Riggs announced that she planned to appeal the case to the federal Fourth Circuit, which would on April 12, 2025, order the North Carolina State Board of Elections to begin implementing the North Carolina Supreme Court's ruling.
 According to the North Carolina State Board of Elections, the rulings will impact 1,675 votes.
 The board has said that they will require the 1,409 voters from Guilford County to provide a photo ID within 30 days.
 The other challenges Griffin made in other counties were not filed in time.
 On May 5, 2025, Chief District Judge Richard E. Myers II ordered the North Carolina Board of Elections to certify the results of the state’s Supreme Court election and that the ballots challenged by Griffin should be counted, deeming the "retroactive invalidation of absentee ballots cast by overseas military and civilian voters violates those voters’ substantive due process rights.”